 MOOT PROPOSITION

 The Republic of Xylum is a developing country with an estimated population of 1.3 billion.
-Over the past three decades, while Repulic of Xylum’s GDP has constantly grown at about nine percent, the country’s healthcare sector continues to lag behind.
-According to the Xylum Medical and Healthcare Association the Country’s spending over Healthcare regime remains low at 1.4 percent of the GDP.
-This is dismal, when compared with the US’s 17 percent or China’s 5.5 percent.
+Over the past three decades, while Republic of Xylum’s GDP has constantly grown at about nine percent, the country’s healthcare sector continues to lag behind.
+According to the Xylum Medical and Healthcare Association, the Country’s spending over Healthcare regime remains low at 1.4 percent of the GDP.
+This is dismal, when compared with the USA’s 17 percent or China’s 5.5 percent.
 The government aims to increase the healthcare spending to 2.5 percent of the GDP by the end of its 12th five year plan, and to 3 percent by 2022.
 Much of this will be done through public private partnerships and using technology to increase the reach and multitude of healthcare services.

 In 2015, realizing the significance of Healthcare regime being an acutely understood issue in Xylum, and with a fast-growing middle class and increased usage of Internet and mobile broadband, enabling it with technology, is very important, leading to high demand for quality and affordable healthcare in Xylum.
 Healthcare regime in Xylum is poised to grow from $100 billion in 2016 to $280 billion in 2020, creating huge opportunity for healthcare and health-tech companies and startups.

 With more incentives from the Government of Xylum, various start-ups /ventures came up to solve the key issue of last-mile connectivity and technology, being the key means to connect the citizen of Xylum with the Government Healthcare Scheme, various Healthcare online applications were developed.
-One of the venture named Salubrity Venture (hereinafter referred as ‘Venture’) began in Year 2015, and was established by Two Xylum graduates named Ms. Andrea Jane and Mr. Menin Sadaf, from two elite American institutions such as University of Pennsylvania (Upenn) and MIT with an objective to make a genuine and large impact on Xylum’s healthcare sector.
+One of the venture named Salubrity Venture (hereinafter referred as ‘Venture’) began in Year 2015, and was established by two Xylum graduates named Ms. Andrea Jane and Mr. Menin Sadaf, from two elite American institutions University of Pennsylvania (Upenn) and MIT with an objective to make a genuine and large impact on Xylum’s healthcare sector.
 The Venture was formed with the mission to bring digital nutrition and fitness services to billions of citizens of the Republic of Xylum.
-The venture was registered with the Registrar of Companies under the Companies Act 1956 of the country.
+The Venture was registered with the Registrar of Companies under the Companies Act, 2013 of the country.